recursivefaith/notebook/Oz.md

 	- [ ] Explore https://smart-biology-academy.getlearnworlds.com/courses (inspiration: https://x.com/SmartBiology3D/status/1779857767982858568)

 ## Notes
+**1104** `<recursivefaith/content.git>` Refactor: Moved 'Egregore Cosmology' and 'Seeding Thresholds of Living Digital Gardens' into the `notes/` directory.
+Updated internal links in daily logs and changelog to reflect the new file paths.
+**1030** `<recursivefaith/recursivefaith.github.io.git>` Updated the `content` git submodule to its latest commit.
 **1029** `<recursivefaith/content.git>` Feat: Added 25-08-30 daily log, renamed 'letsa go' to 'Seeding Thresholds of Living Digital Gardens' with expanded content, and introduced 'Egregore Cosmology'.
 **1028** Whoo! had incredibly deep sleep, even tho sleeptime was lower it was so deep I still got an 80 score!